Spherically Symmetric, Metrically Static, Isolated Systems in Quasi-Metric Gravity: The effects of cosmic expansion on gravitation

-We conclude that all space experimental tests of the secular variation of $G$ are based on the assumption that this variation is present explicitly in the Newtonian potential.
-(This also holds for tests based on stellar structure and in particular restrictions coming from helioseismology.)
-However, this assumption (and in particular equation (75)) does not hold in quasi-metric theory.
-Hence, the interpretations of these tests are explicitly theory dependent and the prediction made in equation (74) has not been shown to be in conflict with current experimental results, despite the variety of tests apparently showing otherwise.
-Finally, notice that any cosmological constraints on the secular variation of $G$ found within the metric framework are utterly irrelevant for quasi-metric theory.
+We conclude that all space experimental tests of the secular variation of $G^{\rm S}_t$ are based on the assumption that this variation is present explicitly in the Newtonian potential.
+(This underlying assumption is also made when analysing tests based on stellar structure and in particular restrictions coming from helioseismology.)
+However, said assumption (and in particular equation (80)) does not hold in quasi-metric theory.
+Hence, the interpretations of these tests are explicitly theory-dependent and the prediction made in equation (79) has not been shown to be in conflict with current experimental results, despite the variety of tests apparently showing otherwise.
+Finally, note that any cosmological constraints on the secular variation of $G^{\rm S}_t$ found within the metric framework are utterly irrelevant for quasi-metric theory.